AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-api-content-fragments.md

 The body has to contain a JSON representation of what is to be updated for the given content fragment.

 This can simply be the title or description of a content fragment, or a single element, or all element values and/or metadata.
-It is also mandatory to provide a valid `cq:model` property for updates.

 ### Delete {#delete}